KevinMKang/CSC309-A1/README.md

  - `test--like_count` - the 'like' count of each post

- A basic example of a test that may be run on your page has been included - see `simple_test.py` A basic example that passes simple_test.py has also been included - see `index.html`
+ A basic example of a test that may be run on your page has been included - see `simple_test.py` A basic example that passes simple_test.py has also been included - see the example `profile.html`

  To run simple_test.py as an example, make sure you have selenium installed https://pypi.python.org/pypi/selenium along with the chrome driver for selenium: https://sites.google.com/a/chromium.org/chromedriver/downloads